 They play a larger role in the overall operating of the company too, which becomes crucial in a remote setting.
 Might be the reason why they are called the unsung heroes of remote transition and work.

 What is their role in the success of remote?
 Let’s discuss this.

-Since most of the companies are now transitioned to remote work, the process of hiring has entirely changed.
+Since most of the companies are now transitioned to remote work, the process and role of hiring have entirely changed.
 It is no more the same as earlier when all the information was used to glean from body language in a physical environment.